PurdueCAM2Project/HELPSweb/source/join.rst

 - Understand that Dr. Lu has no obligation giving you financial support.
 You have to earn it.

 - Getting financial support from Dr. Lu will take you a lot of efforts.
+He will not give you money because you send an email.

 - Read at least five of his papers published in the last three years.
 Do not initiate any conversation before you finish reading